Leigh528/WDProjBerylliumLALICAN_MENOR/README.md

 Welcome, dear creators and readers, to the Vestigial Archives, an archive dedicated to documenting the stories and personalities of the authors’ treasured original characters (OCs).
 Here, you’ll find detailed descriptions of their lore, the world they live in, relationships between characters, and even their old designs or concepts.

-But what if I want to create my own lore/ character designs?
+But what if I want to create my own lore/character designs?

-Not to worry!
+Worry not!
 We’ll be sure to provide you with some useful tips and tricks to help young creators like you create your own lore that will make your own OCs feel more alive..
 Maybe even more than that.

-So, ladies, gentlemen, and they thems, are you ready to embark on a journey through the OCverse?
+So, ladies, gentlemen, and they/thems, are you ready to embark on a journey through the OCverse?

 # Outline:
 Main hall (home page)